-Additionally, our local Custodian in Ottawa will schedule one visit per school year with each student to check in and ensure that there are no issues or concerns.
+Likewise, our local Homestay Coordinator in Ottawa will schedule one visit per semester with each student to check in and ensure that there are no issues or concerns.
 Unless otherwise agreed, this visit will take place at the homestay.
-After meeting with the student, the Custodian may also ask to briefly speak with the host to make sure that the host is happy with the hosting experience and to discuss any potential concerns.
+After meeting with the student, the Homestay Coordinator may also ask to briefly speak with the host to make sure that the host is happy with the hosting experience and to discuss any potential concerns.

-You will be contacted via email by one of GoCanada's Homestay Coordinators to set up any and all homestay visits with the Custodian.
+You will be contacted via email by one of Go Canada's Coordinators to set up any and all homestay visits.